lowRISC/opentitan/doc/ug/vendor_hw.md

 ```

 The lock file should be committed together with the code itself to make the import step reproducible at any time.
+This import step can be reproduced by running the `util/vendor` tool without the `--update` flag.

 After running `util/vendor`, the code in your local working copy is updated to the latest upstream version.
 Next is testing: run simulations, syntheses, or other tests to ensure that the new code works as expected.